Evaluation Delay Reason: Special Education (Indicator 11)

 INITIAL SLD EVAL ( I ) - The third exception applies to students being evaluated for a specific learning disability for the first time, and the timeline is extended by mutual written agreement with the parent.

-If the completion of the evaluation is uncertain due to one of the reasons above, an Evaluation Late Reason should be provided.
+If the three options above do not explain why the completion of the evaluation is uncertain, then an Evaluation Late Reason should be provided instead.

 Data Submission Details